wrm65/Capstone-Project-2024/docs/data_sheet.md

 				</details>
 			</li>
 			<li><b>Exporting from the database:</b> The dataset to be used for the modelling was exported directly into a CSV format.</li>
-		 <div>The final `Ofsted Inspected School` dataset is provided in a CSV format at the following link:</div>
+		 <div>The final OIS dataset is provided in a CSV format at the following link:</div>
 	https://github.com/wrm65/Capstone-Project-2024/blob//main/dataset/ofsted_inspected_school.csv
 			</ol>
 		</p>